San Jose, the capital of Silicon Valley, is a modern city with a lively downtown, diverse neighborhoods, and a rich cultural heritage.

 17. Visit The Mission Santa Clara De Asis

-The mission was originally founded by Father Junipero Serra and is part of a chain of 21 different missions that were established along the California coast.
+Father Junipero Serra originally founded the mission and is part of a chain of 21 different missions that were established along the California coast.

 Location: 500 El Camino Real, Santa Clara, CA 95053, United States